IMIBIC Mass Spectrometry and Molecular Imaging Unit (IMSMI)

 - Sprayer: Sunchrom Suncollect (Sunchrom, Friedrichdorf, Germany) (Last update: 2014)

-- Main programs (and programming languages) used for data analysis: Protein Pilot, Comet and X!Tandem for protein identification; Peak View, Marker View and Skyline for protein quantification; Tissue View, MSiReader, Cardinal for Maldi Imaging MS. R, Python and Matlab for general analysis purposes (Last update: 2018 - 2020)
+- Main programs (and programming languages) used for data analysis: Protein Pilot, Comet and X!Tandem, Proteowizard, TransProteomicsPipeline, MS-Fragger for protein identification; Peak View, Marker View, Skyline, DIANN, MS-Fragger for protein quantification and spectral library generation; Tissue View, MSiReader, Spectralanalysis, Cardinal, SCILS for Maldi Imaging MS. R, Python and Matlab for general analysis purposes (Last update: 2018 - 2021)

 - Basic laboratory equipment for sample preparation (Last update: 2014)